Last Updated: ~2 months ago

 Address: 310 LENOX AVENUE 10027

-Customers generally have a positive view, often highlighting the unique fusion of soul food and Swedish cuisine, lively atmosphere, and popular dishes like fried chicken and shrimp and grits.
-However, a few reviews suggest a decline in quality over time and some find it overpriced.
+Customers generally praise the unique fusion of soul food and Swedish cuisine, vibrant atmosphere, and creative cocktails.
+However, some feedback suggests a decline in quality over time and a feeling of being overpriced or not authentically Southern.

 Important Note